Mishti92/writing-from-the-void/content/daily pages/jan feb 2025/if imposter syndrome were a person.md

 at my last tech corporate job, was the only woman in a senior role (and the only POC) in a room full of white men – maybe they needed a diversity hire, not because I earned my spot

-reached 100k followers on Instagram ^[i opened my instagram account in 2016]– must have been a fluke, they will soon know that I actually know nothing
+reached 100k followers on Instagram [^1]– must have been a fluke, they will soon know that I actually know nothing

 built a business while working full time, spending my evenings and weekends on it – it’s not a real business so it doesn’t count